denizyennerr/Brazilian_E-commerce_Analysis/README.md

 group by approved_day
 order by approved_day;
 ```
-Examining the order counts by the days of the month (e.g., 1st, 2nd, etc.).
+We also examined the order counts by the days of the month (e.g., 1st, 2nd, etc.).

 ``` SQL
 Select count(order_id) as order_count,